 Tour de l'éboulement des Diablerets

-A walk around the landscape created in a remote valley by two colossal rockslides in the 18th century.
-A tranquil lake, pristine forest, abundant wildlife: Derborence is now a national nature reserve.
+Hike around the landscape of Derborence, which was created by two colossal rockslides in the 18th century.
+A peaceful mountain lake, untouched forests, and a rich fauna – no wonder Derborence became a national nature reserve.

 Difficulty